lemonbananaapple/BMI_version2/README.md

 # BMI_version2
 ## This is an app that help you keep in shape and have a good life
 ## Added some more cool styling
-### my_bmi_calculator_project/: This is the root directory of your project.
+SUMMARY:
-app.py: Your Python file (Flask or other web framework) that serves the web application.
+app.py: Python file (Flask or other web framework) that serves the web application.

-app.js: Your JavaScript file containing the calculateBMI function.
+app.js: JavaScript file containing the calculateBMI function.

 index.html: The HTML file that displays the BMI calculator form.

-styles.css: Your CSS file for styling the web page.
+styles.css: CSS file for styling the web page.

-static/: A subdirectory where you store static files (CSS, images, etc.).
+static/: A subdirectory stores static files (CSS, images, etc.).

 1.jpg, 2.jpg, 3.jpg, 4.jpg: Image files.

 styles.css: CSS file (same as the one in the root directory).

-templates/: A subdirectory where you store HTML templates.
+templates/: A subdirectory stores HTML templates.

 bmi_form.html: The template for the BMI calculator form.